uwdata/mosaic/docs/api/vgplot/specs.md

 - _params_: An array (default `[]`) of predefined [`Param`](../core/param) instances.
 Each entry should have the form `[name, param]`.
 - _datasets_: An array (default `[]`) of preloaded browser-managed datasets (such as GeoJSON data).
 Each entry should have the form `[name, dataset]`.

+## parsePlotSpec

+`parsePlotSpec(specification, options, element)`

+Parse a JSON _specification_ of a single plot and return corresponding `Plot` instance.
+See `parseSpec` for supported _options_.
+If provided, the input _element_ will be used as the container for the plot, otherwise a new `div` element will be generated.

 ## specToModule

 `specToModule(spec, options)`